 Take Network IPS/IDS events as an example.
 At first, we find misconfigurations in our environments.
 Trying to fix them, often becomes such an insurmountable project that analysts quickly give up on correcting the misconfiguration in favor of ignoring them at the console.
 As the IPS/IDS continues to mature, analysts then begin to discover nuanced patterns but the technology does not provide enough evidence to thoroughly investigate and understand alerts.
 With limited information and capabilities, we analysts begin to believe that there is a problem with the signature that cannot be adjusted.
 Once again, the only conclusion for us battered analysts is to quickly ignore the alerts and move along to the next alert on the console.

-Inevitably, the console is overrun with meaningless events that become a bore to manage.
+Inevitably, the security monitoring program console is overrun with meaningless events that become a bore to manage.
 Analysts then push for a quick fix, spawning the classic arguments with security engineering.
 For example:

 “The signature is too noisy”